Imagine you were a well-crafted piece of content. The blog is your oyster; your content is visible to all.

 As our businesses grow and improve, so do our processes.
 Additionally, once highly relevant keywords can become less relevant and less used.

-When doing so, explore secondary and alternate long-tail keywords for your posts.
+During this process, explore secondary and alternate long-tail keywords for your posts.
 Then, use headings and subheadings to incorporate new variations throughout the post.

 The result should be the old foundations of the post with a fresh new coat of keywords.